Desbeers/Make-Books/sample book/01 02 Markup.md

 	Here is a footnote reference,[^1]

-and the footnote itself can be at the end of the document like so:
+and the footnote itself can be at the end of the document like so[^1]:

 	[^1]: Here is the footnote.

 ---

 Last but not least: have an empty line between all the block elements; eg, headers, lists, images, quotes etcetera or else strange things can happen.
 Also, at all times, end your documents with an empty line.
-You’ve been warned!
+You’ve been warned...

+[^1]: Here is the footnote.